Ayesha Curry, No Kid Hungry To Provide Free Meals For Youth During Summer Season

 Culinary arts connoisseur Ayesha Curry is furthering her efforts to combat childhood hunger.
 The New York Times best-selling cookbook author has teamed up with New Orleans-bred rapper Big Freedia and chef Lorena Garcia to spread awareness about food insecurity amongst youth and provide children in need with meals.

 Through the partnership, Curry, Freedia and Garcia will serve as ambassadors for No Kid Hungry’s summer meals project.
-As part of the effort, parents and caregivers can text No Kid Hungry to find local places that serve free meals.
+Parents and caregivers can text No Kid Hungry to find local places that serve free meals.

+Curry says food insecurity is an injustice, and it will take a village to change the narrative.

-Big Freedia added “kids need full stomachs to grow properly and to focus on being kids.
+Big Freedia added, “kids need full stomachs to grow properly and to focus on being kids.
 Summer meals give them the opportunity to do just that.”
-Garcia echoed their sentiments, sharing “food and nutrition are tied to success and happiness.”
+Garcia echoed their sentiments, sharing that “food and nutrition are tied to success and happiness.”

 News about the No Kid Hungry campaign comes months after Curry and her husband—NBA star Stephen Curry—launched a youth literacy project under their nonprofit the Eat.
 Learn.
 Play.
 Foundation.
 Through the initiative—dubbed Little Town Libraries—the Currys joined forces with the neighborhood book exchange nonprofit Little Free Library to build libraries in communities like Fruitvale, West and East Oakland and Chinatown.